MissTife/Machine-learning-and-statistical-modelling/README.md

 # Python
 Data  analysis,Data science with Python.
-How to use panda module and numpy to clean data in python. functions in python
+1.How to use panda module and numpy to clean data in python.
+2.Writing functions for programs in python.
+3.Web Scraping project